Skip to navigation Skip to content

 The Authorisation Schedule notes a SO3 is authorised to issue a refund, however a business decision has been made to limit the authorisation of refunds to the SO5 level.

-Note: remitting paid late payment penalties draws funds from consolidated revenue.
+Remitting paid late payment penalties draws funds from consolidated revenue.
 The requirements for remitting must be met otherwise this will not be an authorised use of consolidated revenue.

 The refund can be authorised if:

-• funds are available
+• funds were genuinely received from the customer and are available

 • the account balance is correct that is, all outstanding issues have been resolved or if not, they are satisfied it is appropriate to proceed